Obama begins reversing Bush climate policies

 "We're ready to engage the Obama administration and Congress on policies that support meaningful and workable solutions and targets," the company said in a statement.

-Their plight may worsen as the U.S. recession deepens.
+Their future may be more troubled as the U.S. recession deepens.
 Economists polled by Reuters in advance of Friday's Gross Domestic Product report think GDP contracted at a 5.4 percent rate on an annualized basis in the fourth quarter, which would be the worst performance since 1982.

 SIGNALS ON ENVIRONMENT

-They drew praise from environmentalists, who supported Obama's election, but could annoy labor unions, another key constituency, whose members are upset about auto job losses.
+The Obama directive pleased environmentalists, who supported his election but could annoy labor unions, another key constituency, whose members are embittered about the loss of auto jobs.

-The moves followed similar actions by Obama to reverse Bush decisions on foreign and domestic policy and signaled his desire to proceed quickly with campaign promises to fight climate change and reduce U.S. dependence on foreign oil.
+The moves signaled Obama's desire to move forward quickly with his campaign promises to fight climate change and reduce U.S. dependence on foreign oil.

 Obama laid out broad principles that he said his administration would follow.
-It was time for the United States to lead on climate change, he said, and dependence on foreign energy sources was a threat to U.S. security.
+It was time for the United States to lead on climate change, he said, and reduce its dependence on foreign oil.

 "It will be the policy of my administration to reverse our dependence on foreign oil," he said, adding previous administrations had made similar goals.